Bob Log III: Career

-Stage persona

-Log describes his on-stage setup in the song "One Man Band Boom", introducing himself to the audience as, "Bob Log the third, one-man band, Tucson, Arizona.
-Heyeeeh!
-Lemme introduce the band to ya.
-On cymbals, left foot.
-Over here on the bass drum we got right foot.
-Shut up!
-This is my left hand that does all the slide work, right hand does the pickin'.
-My mouth hole does most of the talkin'.
-And you're looking at my finger.
-My finger is an asshole."

-The monkey paw

-An early press release from record label Fat Possum claimed Log had a monkey paw grafted on to his wrist after a boating accident as a child.
-When asked to explain Fat Possum's insistence that his right hand is a monkey's paw, Log replied to an interviewer that, "My hand is just hairy.
-Very, very hairy.
-It is NOT a paw.
-Fat Possum was drunk."

 Audience participation

 During performances Bob Log will often call audience members (both male and female) on stage to sit on his knee while he plays.
 Log credits years of drumming with his feet for his ability to simultaneously drum and support the weight of multiple people: "My legs are huge now.
 Sometimes I can get a girl on each knee and bounce 'em along."
 Log has distinctively used breasts as a theme in his performance and hired two "professional women" to use their breasts as percussion instruments on his song "Clap Your Tits".
 Log is quick to point out that all of these acts are carried out between consenting adults and individuals familiar with his brand of humor, stating, "First of all, if you come to my show knowing I've got a song called "Boob Scotch" and you get offended, I'm sorry but I've got to say just get out."

 Eventually, Bob Log added a wireless set-up to his guitar in order to allow him to take part in more active antics about the venues in which he is playing.
-On a number of occasions, Bob has set sail atop his audience in an inflatable dingy or played portions of his set from the women's washroom.
+On a number of occasions, Bob has set sail atop his audience in an inflatable dinghy or played portions of his set from the women's washroom.
 During various shows on his September 2009 UK tour Bob Log would enter/exit the stage whilst playing guitar sitting on top of the shoulders of Russell Gray, lead singer of Russell and The Wolves.